gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 was instantly replaced by full-blown terror.
-There was just enough light for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or one of the straps broke or---
+There was just enough light for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or one of the straps broke or—
 She suddenly remembered its arm coming off and all she could think about was,
 *What if it happens again?*